Skip to Content

 Remove the pot from heat and add the bok choy.
 Cover and allow bok choy to wilt for one to two minutes.

 Ladle into bowls and serve immediately.
-Serve with chili garlic sauce or sliced chilis if desired.
+If desired, serve with chili garlic sauce, chili oil, or sliced chilis.

 Udon noodle soup in a white bowl with chopsticks.